 The Death of Frollo - Francois Flameng 1885

-As Esmeralda is being hanged Frollo and Quasimodo watch from Notre Dame.
-Frollo laughs as she dies and in a fit of rage Quasimodo pushes Frollo off the cathedral.
+As Esmeralda is being hanged, Frollo and Quasimodo watch from Notre Dame.
+Frollo laughs as she dies as he clearly losing his gripe.
+As Frollo laughs Quasimodo throws him off the catherdral in a fit of rage.

-In this illustration by Francois Flameng Frollo holds on for dear life while Quasimodo watches him.
-This occurs much like novel where Frollo does cling fro his life and does fall to his death but he doesn't die right away.
+In this illustration by Francois Flameng Frollo holds on for dear life while Quasimodo watches on.
+This occurs much like novel where Frollo does cling for his life and does fall to his death but he doesn't die right away.